 Risk is understood as the effect of uncertainty, negative or positive, on objectives of Patria’s operations, profitability and other areas.
 Risk management is a process which ensures that the risks and opportunities are identified, assessed and treated in an appropriate way and extensively enough.
 Risk management helps to ensure achievement of the objectives and avoidance of losses to the resources.

 Risks are categorized in strategic and business risks, operational risks, financial risks and safety, security and hazard risks.
 Risk management in Patria is based on the COSO ERM framework, ISO 31000:2009 standard and industry specific standards and requirements.

 Both the internal auditors as well as the external auditors comply with the International Standards for the Professional Practices regarding Auditing.
 Internal Audit reports on its activities and findings to the Audit Committee and Patria’s management.
 The Audit Committee confirms the internal audit plans and the external audit plans annually.

-The company’s auditors report their observations at least once a year to the relevant business units and to the Group’s financial management, as well as to the Board of Directors and the Audit Committee.
-The auditors also submit a statutory auditors’ report to the company’s shareholders.
+The company’s external auditors report their observations and findings at least once a year to the relevant business units and to the Group’s financial management, as well as to the Board of Directors and the Audit Committee.
+The external auditors also submit a statutory auditors’ report to the company’s shareholders.